Aeshwi/Online_Study_Room/README.md

 # Online_Study_Room

-## Features Of The Project:
+## Features Of The Project:<br />
-● In the project we have created a study room in which many users can interact with each other by making rooms on different topics.
+● In the project we have created a study room in which many users can interact with each other by making rooms on different topics.<br />
-● There are many templates like home, room, user, activity component, feed component, topics component, delete, room form and login register.
+● There are many templates like home, room, user, activity component, feed component, topics component, delete, room form and login register.<br />
-● Users can create a room, edit a room or can delete a room.
+● Users can create a room, edit a room or can delete a room.<br />
-● Users can chat with other user by sending messages in the room and can also edit and delete their messages.
+● Users can chat with other user by sending messages in the room and can also edit and delete their messages.<br />
-● In the home page we have shown the list of topics, rooms and the recent activity which includes list of all recent chat.
+● In the home page we have shown the list of topics, rooms and the recent activity which includes list of all recent chat.<br />
-● In the room we have list of chats for the particular room and the list of participants of that room.
+● In the room we have list of chats for the particular room and the list of participants of that room.<br />
-● The user can login or register by login register form template.
+● The user can login or register by login register form template.<br />
-● The user page of a particular pages contains lit of all topics, the room created by user and the chats by the particular user in all rooms.
+● The user page of a particular pages contains lit of all topics, the room created by user and the chats by the particular user in all rooms.<br />

 ## Installation:
 In our project we have used django for developing our online study room so following are the